Confidence Sets for Causal Orderings: Goodness-of-fit for regression

 \subsection{Non-linear models via sieves}

 Using a similar argument with the independence of residuals and regressors, \citet{peters2014additive} show that the causal graph may also be identified when the structural equations in~\eqref{eq:SEM}, $f_v$, are non-linear.
-The procedure proposed above directly generalizes to this setting.
+The procedure proposed above is directly generalized to this setting.

 Let $\Phi^{(v)} = \{\phi_k\}_{k \geq 1}$ be a basis of functions (e.g., the b-spline or polynomial basis) that take inputs $Y_{U}$.
-We approximate $f_v$ with $\hat f_v$ by regressing $Y_v$ onto the first $K$ elements of $\Phi^{(v)}$---which we will denote by $\Phi^{(v)}_{K}$.
-As in the linear setting where we included an intercept term, we require the constant function to be in the span of $\Phi^{(v)}_{K}$.
-Given the residuals of $Y_v$, the test statistics can then be calculated in the same way as in the linear setting.
-In this case, to ensure the test statistics are not identically zero, we must select test functions that do not lie in the span of $\Phi^{(v)}_{K}$.
-If we do not know a good basis, $\Phi_K^{(v)}$, for $f_v$ a priori, we can use a sieve estimator where $K$ grows with $n$.
-Let $f_{v,{K}}$ be the squared error projection of $f_v$ into the span of $\Phi_K^{(v)}$; i.e.,
+We approximate $f_v$ with $\hat f_v$ by regressing $Y_v$ onto the span of $\Phi^{(v)}$. \updatedText{We require the constant function to be in the span of $\Phi^{(v)}$ and assume $\vert \Phi^{(v)}\vert = \vert U\vert K + 1$.} Given the residuals of $Y_v$, the test statistics can then be calculated in the same way as in the linear setting.
+In this case, to ensure the test statistics are not identically zero, we must select test functions that do not lie in the span of $\Phi^{(v)}$.
+If we do not know a good basis, for $f_v$ a priori, we can use a sieve estimator where $K$ grows with $n$.
+In Section~\ref{sec:theory}, we show that even if $f_v \not \in \text{span}(\Phi^{(v)}_{K})$ for any finite ${K}$, the proposed test is valid as long as the \updatedText{approximation bias} decreases appropriately with ${K}$.